gimmesomedew/chuvue/Services/dog-services-directory/docs/search-capabilities.md

 ✅ "Convenient dog parks"
 ```

-### 3. Combined Searches
+### 4. Combined Searches

-The system can handle queries that combine service types with location specifications.
+The system can handle queries that combine service types, product categories, and location specifications.

 #### Examples:
 ```